-NALC is a fun and educational event presented by the Center for Animal Law Studies each year and hosted by the UCLA School of Law in 2012.
+NALC is a fun and educational event presented by the Center for Animal Law Studies each year and hosted by Lewis & Clark Law School in 2013.
 The purpose of the event is to provide law students an opportunity to develop knowledge in the field of animal law and hone their written and oral advocacy skills.